 Research PortalResource Allocation Competitions

 Questions about Compute Canada’s Resource Allocation Competitions are welcome at any time by emailing firstname.lastname@example.org.
-For general inquiries about the process, please refer to our General Information section below.

 - Research Platforms and Portals (RPP) Competition

 This competition enables communities to develop research projects that improve access to shared datasets, enhance existing online research tools and facilities, or advance national or international research collaborations.
 RPP 2019 focussed solely on scientific gateways.
 RPP allocations can be awarded for a maximum of 3 years.